furkot/locale/Readme.md

 msgstr "Mapa padróży"     <<-- translated string
 ````

-There are also specialized editor available.
+There are also specialized editors available.
 If you don't have any that you
 regularly use try one of these two:

 * [PoEdit] - versions for Windows, Mac OS X and Linux are available